MW 15x2 / N38 - cylindrical magnet

 The magnet is coated with nickel - be careful if you have an allergy.

-Studies show a small percentage of people have allergies to certain metals, including nickel.
+Studies clearly indicate a small percentage of people who suffer from metal allergies such as nickel.
 An allergic reaction often manifests as skin redness and rash.
 If you have a nickel allergy, you can try wearing gloves or simply avoid direct contact with nickel-plated neodymium magnets.

-Dust and powder from neodymium magnets are flammable.
+Dust and powder from neodymium magnets are highly flammable.

 Avoid drilling or mechanical processing of neodymium magnets.
 If the magnet is crushed into fine powder or dust, it becomes highly flammable.